-students On April 29, 2019 may access WebAdvisor/MyPortal through any of our college websites to view their registration date and see if they have any holds that may restrict their registration for Summer and Fall 2019.
+On October 28, 2019 students may access WebAdvisor/MyPortal through any of our college websites to view their registration date and see if they have any holds that may restrict their registration for Winter and Spring 2020.
 Please note: Students will be given a date and time to register.
 Students can register on or after their assigned date and time.
 Registration dates are available approximately 6-8 weeks before the start of the term.
 After that time you may find out your registration date approximately 48 hours after your application is processed (weekends and holidays excluded).